Financial Aid Glossary

 These types of funding come from a variety of sources such as parents' employers, local charitable organizations or hometown sponsors.
 We urge you to pursue these awards by contacting your guidance counselor, visiting your library or researching websites.
 Veterans or individuals on active duty should contact the Veterans' Administration.

 Academic/merit scholarships are awarded at the time of acceptance and are based on specific criteria as outlined in the academic scholarship section of the website.
 They are guaranteed for four years, as long as you maintain the specific criteria from one year to the next.

 Grants are need-based awards funded directly by the University.
 Eligibility is determined from your current year FAFSA.
 Grants are prorated for students who are enrolled less than full-time in their final semester.
 All other students must maintain full-time status to remain eligible.

 This term is used to describe financial aid that you must earn through federal student employment or loans borrowed in your name.

-Students residing in Vermont, New Hampshire, Maine, Pennsylvania, Rhode Island, Connecticut and Massachusetts may be eligible.
+Students residing in Vermont and Rhode Island may be eligible.
 State grants are estimated until eligibility and amounts are verified by the state granting the awards.
-Students who file the FAFSA by the state deadline are automatically considered for these grants.
-The state agency then notifies students of their potential eligibility.